top of page

 • Explorers do not know what is the main geological risk on the project.

-• Clear business model - unclear exploration strategy.
+• Clear business model - unclear exploration strategy

 1. Too much focus on historical mineral occurences vs a solid geological model.